maxjvjohansson/christmas-calendar-api/README.md

 ### Features:
 - Dynamic content selection (Facts or Photos) via dropdown.
-- Fetching data from two external APIs: NumbersAPI for daily facts and Picsum Photos for daily images.
+- Fetching data from two external APIs: Useless Facts for random daily facts and Picsum Photos for daily images.
 - Interactive calendar where users can open doors to reveal content for each day.
 - Animations for user interaction
 - Modal pop-up for displaying larger images and content.